EddyVerbruggen/nativescript-barcodescanner/README.md

   <string>My reason justifying fooling around with your camera</string>
 ```

 _To not crash your app in case you forgot to provide the reason this plugin adds an empty reason to the `.plist` during build.
-This value gets overridden by anything you specified yourself.
-You're welcome._
+This value gets overridden by anything you specify yourself._

 ## Usage
 Tip: during a scan you can use the volume up/down buttons to toggle the torch.